sdhutchins/computational-biology-starter-kit/README.md

 There are multiple paths a person can take to learn computational biology.
 Here is a suggested path I am providing that would have been helpful to me when I was starting out.

-:important: This is a suggested path, and if you can take a course at your university or online, that would also be beneficial.
+:warning: This is a suggested path, and if you can take a course at your university or online, that would also be beneficial.

 ![Learning Path](learning-path.png)